paulflp/order-management/README.md

 - Business Logic classes - contain the application logic
 - Presentation classes – classes that contain the graphical user interface
 - Data access classes - classes that contain the access to the database

+All the documentation can be found in file DOC.docx